Heart Condition Heart Attack Articles

 It's no secret that a good night's rest is key to a healthy life.
 But how big of an impact does your beauty sleep have on your heart?

-Many patients who have suffered a heart attack worry about their ability to resume a regular sex life.
+Many patients who have suffered a heart attack worry about whether it's safe to resume their sex life.

 There’s growing evidence that beer may have positive effects on your heart health.